SystemsApproach/private5g/software/gnb.rst

-Finally, modify the ``subscribers`` block of the ``omec-sub-provision`` section in file ``5g-radio/sd-core-5g-values.yaml`` to record the IMSI, OPc, and Key values configured onto your SIM cards.
+Finally, modify the ``subscribers`` block of the ``omec-sub-provision`` section in file ``deps/5gc/templates/core/radio-5g-values.yaml`` to record the IMSI, OPc, and Key values configured onto your SIM cards.
 The block also defines a sequence number that is intended to thwart replay attacks.
-(As a reminder, these values go in ``4g-radio/sd-core-4g-values.yaml`` if you are using a 4G small cell.)
 For example, the following code block adds IMSIs between ``315010999912301`` and ``315010999912310``:

 .. code-block::